TheAppgineer/roon-extension-manager/README.md

 1. Run it!
     ```
     cd ~/.RoonExtensions/lib/node_modules/roon-extension-manager
-    node .
+    node start.js
     ```

     The extension should appear in Roon now.
 See Settings->Extensions.
-If you have multiple Roon Cores on the network, all of them should see it.
+If you have multiple Roon Cores on the network, all of them should see it but only one can connect at a time.

 ## Notes
 * Remember that extensions are installed on the device at which the Extension Manager is running (hostname is included in the extension name to differentiate between multiple devices).